 coffee price range

-Looking for Restaurants?
+Looking for restaurants?

-Read our Restaurant GuideThird-wave coffee shops roasting local Cambodian beans, single-origin espresso, and barista-quality drinks
+Read our restaurant guideThird-wave coffee shops roasting local Cambodian beans, single-origin espresso, and barista-quality drinks

 12 cafes →

-Laptop-friendly cafés with fast WiFi, power outlets, AC, and a welcoming atmosphere for digital nomads
+Laptop-friendly cafés with fast wifi, power outlets, A/C, and a welcoming atmosphere for digital nomads

 12 cafes →

-Morning-focused cafés serving brunch menus, fresh pastries, smoothie bowls, and healthy breakfast options
+Breakfast-focused cafés serving brunch menus, fresh pastries, smoothie bowls, and healthy breakfast options

 12 cafes →

-Top 12 — Specialty Coffee & Roasteries
+Top 12 — Specialty Coffee & Roasters

 Third-wave coffee shops roasting local Cambodian beans, single-origin espresso, and barista-quality drinks